My Child Was Injured at School. What Do I Do?

 This means that if a child physically attacks or assaults another child, it is usually the parents who are held accountable for their child’s behavior and actions.
 If your child is harmed by another student, you will most likely file a personal injury claim against the child’s parents.

 When your child walks out your front door to go to school each day, it is expected that they will arrive home in the same condition that they left.
 If this does not happen, you have the right to pursue compensation for your child’s injuries and losses.
-Call Philbrook Law Office or submit our contact form to learn how to handle a school injury case as well as to discuss your potential legal options.
+Call Philbrook Law or submit our contact form to learn how to handle a school injury case as well as to discuss your potential legal options.
 Our personal injury lawyers in Battle Ground and Vancouver, WA will work endlessly to ensure that your child does not go through this again and that they receive the justice they deserve.
 We are available to assist you in Oregon as well.